Dell Technologies (NYSE:DELL) Issues Q1 2023 Earnings Guidance

-Dell Technologies (NYSE:DELL – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
-The technology company reported $1.72 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.95 by ($0.23).
-The company had revenue of $27.99 billion during the quarter, compared to analysts’ expectations of $27.52 billion.
-Dell Technologies had a net margin of 5.20% and a return on equity of 62.33%.
-The business’s revenue for the quarter was up 7.2% compared to the same quarter last year.
-During the same period in the previous year, the business earned $2.70 earnings per share.
-Equities research analysts forecast that Dell Technologies will post 5.58 earnings per share for the current fiscal year.
+Several equities analysts have recently weighed in on the stock.
+Raymond James decreased their price target on shares of Dell Technologies from $60.00 to $57.00 and set an outperform rating for the company in a research note on Monday, February 28th.
+Morgan Stanley cut their price objective on Dell Technologies from $68.00 to $66.00 and set an overweight rating for the company in a report on Friday, February 25th.
+Barclays cut their price objective on Dell Technologies from $59.00 to $54.00 in a report on Friday, February 25th.
+Evercore ISI raised Dell Technologies from an in-line rating to an outperform rating and set a $60.00 price objective for the company in a report on Tuesday, March 8th.
+Finally, Bank of America increased their price objective on Dell Technologies from $66.00 to $68.00 and gave the company a buy rating in a report on Wednesday, November 24th.
+Four research analysts have rated the stock with a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Dell Technologies has a consensus rating of Buy and a consensus price target of $89.93.

-DELL has been the subject of a number of recent research reports.
-Barclays reduced their price target on shares of Dell Technologies from $59.00 to $54.00 in a research report on Friday, February 25th.
-TheStreet lowered shares of Dell Technologies from a b rating to a c+ rating in a report on Friday, February 25th.
-Bank of America lifted their target price on shares of Dell Technologies from $66.00 to $68.00 and gave the company a buy rating in a report on Wednesday, November 24th.
-Sanford C. Bernstein raised shares of Dell Technologies from a market perform rating to an outperform rating and lifted their target price for the company from $35.57 to $72.00 in a report on Monday, January 10th.
-Finally, Zacks Investment Research lowered shares of Dell Technologies from a buy rating to a hold rating in a report on Monday, February 28th.
-Four investment analysts have rated the stock with a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, Dell Technologies presently has an average rating of Buy and an average target price of $89.93.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 29th.
+Shareholders of record on Wednesday, April 20th will be given a $0.33 dividend.
+This represents a $1.32 dividend on an annualized basis and a yield of 2.61%.
+The ex-dividend date of this dividend is Tuesday, April 19th.
+This is a boost from Dell Technologies’s previous quarterly dividend of $0.08.

-Hedge funds have recently made changes to their positions in the company.
-JustInvest LLC raised its holdings in Dell Technologies by 6.1% in the 4th quarter.
-JustInvest LLC now owns 6,702 shares of the technology company’s stock valued at $376,000 after buying an additional 386 shares during the period.
-Vident Investment Advisory LLC raised its holdings in Dell Technologies by 5.3% in the 4th quarter.
-Vident Investment Advisory LLC now owns 29,578 shares of the technology company’s stock valued at $1,661,000 after buying an additional 1,493 shares during the period.
-NewEdge Advisors LLC purchased a new stake in Dell Technologies in the 4th quarter valued at about $485,000.
-Kingsview Wealth Management LLC purchased a new stake in Dell Technologies in the 4th quarter valued at about $231,000.
-Finally, Allianz Asset Management GmbH raised its holdings in Dell Technologies by 8.1% in the 4th quarter.
-Allianz Asset Management GmbH now owns 744,316 shares of the technology company’s stock valued at $41,808,000 after buying an additional 55,929 shares during the period.
+Several hedge funds have recently made changes to their positions in the company.
+Synovus Financial Corp boosted its stake in shares of Dell Technologies by 7.3% during the fourth quarter.
+Synovus Financial Corp now owns 4,225 shares of the technology company’s stock valued at $237,000 after purchasing an additional 288 shares in the last quarter.
+JustInvest LLC lifted its stake in shares of Dell Technologies by 6.1% in the fourth quarter.
+JustInvest LLC now owns 6,702 shares of the technology company’s stock worth $376,000 after acquiring an additional 386 shares during the period.
+MML Investors Services LLC lifted its stake in shares of Dell Technologies by 13.1% in the fourth quarter.
+MML Investors Services LLC now owns 5,307 shares of the technology company’s stock worth $298,000 after acquiring an additional 613 shares during the period.
+Vident Investment Advisory LLC lifted its position in shares of Dell Technologies by 5.3% during the 4th quarter.
+Vident Investment Advisory LLC now owns 29,578 shares of the technology company’s stock valued at $1,661,000 after acquiring an additional 1,493 shares during the period.
+Finally, Cetera Investment Advisers lifted its position in shares of Dell Technologies by 25.9% during the 4th quarter.
+Cetera Investment Advisers now owns 7,778 shares of the technology company’s stock valued at $437,000 after acquiring an additional 1,598 shares during the period.
 32.20% of the stock is currently owned by hedge funds and other institutional investors.

 Dell Technologies, Inc is a holding company, which engages in the provision of information technology hardware, software, and service solutions through its subsidiaries.
 It operates through the following segments: Infrastructure Solutions Group (ISG), Client Solutions Group (CSG), and VMware.
 The ISG segment includes servers, networking, and storage, as well as services and third-party software and peripherals that are closely tied to the sale of ISG hardware.